urre/simple-history-cards/readme.md

 # Simple History Cards

-A simple addon for the fine plugin [Simple History](https://wordpress.org/plugins/simple-history/) by [Pär Thernström](http://eskapism.se/).
-Using a card based layout with icons indicating user action.
+Card based layout for Simple History.

+Simple History Cards enhances [Simple History](https://wordpress.org/plugins/simple-history/) by [Pär Thernström](http://eskapism.se/).
+It shows recent changes as cards and indicates user actions with icons.
+Since card based layout needs some more space, Simple History Cards will use the full width of the admin dashboard.

 ## Features